SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 E-mu then abandoned the format.
 Creative Technology Ltd is still around, however, as a public company.

 Current Creative Labs sound cards do not support the SoundFont® format; the Audigy RX from 2013 was the last model that supported the format.
-Newer cards, for instance, the AE-9, no longer use wavetable sound synthesis.
+Newer cards, for instance, the AE-9, no longer use wavetable or MIDI sound synthesis.

 At an unknown time, Kenneth Rundt, the author of SynthFont and a series of products based on it, added some custom features, mostly ported over from the DLS format: